NLCaceres/mlb-team-schedule/client/README.md

 ## Recent Changes
 - Prep for Svelte 4 by updating package.json completely, in particular to Typescript 5.1 and Node 18
 - Add Vitest for unit testing + `testing-library/Svelte` for Component testing
+- Update Calendar props to adapt to a normal/generalized Baseball season each year
+  - Speed up rendering with less prop-drilling, simpler algorithm, quick dependencies like date-fns, and more edge-cases considered
+  - Get rid of TS enums + unnecessary Month interface
 - Use current year to set the schedule year dynamically
 - `Client/Utility` directory reorganized across the `Client` folder into `Common` components, `CSS` style files, and `HelperFuncs` directories
   - Several files moved entirely, specifically `CreateCalendar.ts` moved into `Calendar` and `CreateSvgElement` now contains its necessary `unescape()` function
   - Lodash dropped entirely
 - `API` folder added to organize common HTTP Request functionality, the main set of API endpoints, and, in the future, a set of MLB endpoints

 ## Future Changes
 - Svelte 4 is now an option!
 BUT Svelte-Navigator is currently the main issue as it lags behind in development